 Along with more writing tips on how to structure this important step into your story!

 What Ordinary Worlds can you think of in stories you've read and watched?
 Let us know in the comments.

-Now it’s your turn to create your own Ordinary World!
-Get started with these questions:
+Start to create your own Ordinary World!
+Get started by freewriting for fifteen minutes based on these questions:

-What makes the setting mundane?
-(Bonus points if there's a hidden threat your protagonist doesn't yet know about!)
+- What is the story's core value?
+How does the hero pursue it in boring everyday life?
+(Bonus points if there's a hidden threat to this core value your protagonist doesn't yet know about)

 Take fifteen minutes to answer one or more of the questions above.
 If you have extra time, start writing the beginning of your story.